🇦🇺

 Yes, in many cases you can!
 Some universities accept alternative tests like TOEFL, Duolingo, or even waive the requirement if you’ve studied in English before.
 We can help you find such universities easily.

-The cost of studying in Australia varies based on factors such as the university, program, city, and lifestyle.
-Tuition fees differ among institutions and programs, while living expenses depend on the location and personal spending habits.
+The cost of studying in Australia varies based on factors such as the university, programme, city, and lifestyle.
+Tuition fees differ among institutions and programmes, while living expenses depend on the location and personal spending habits.

 Additional costs may include health insurance, visa fees, and travel expenses.
-It's advisable to consult the specific universities and programs of interest for detailed and up-to-date cost information.
+It's advisable to consult the specific universities of interest for detailed and up-to-date cost information.

-We’ll help you shortlist top Screenwriting courses in leading universities in Australia, walk you through the application steps, and ensure your documents are in order.
+We’ll help you shortlist leading universities for Screenwriting in Australia, walk you through the application steps, ensure your documents are in order, and even help you land the perfect accommodation near your university.
 You can manage your entire application process on our all-in-one study-abroad app, with expert guidance from our friendly counsellors.